Nov 1, 2016

 "I wasn't able to take the scholarships that were offered to me because I didn't have my Crohn's under control.
 I didn't feel comfortable because I couldn't train properly, and leaving the country wasn't really an option," she says.

-Treasure opted to enroll at the University of British Columbia, but once again ran into trouble because of her Crohn's, and was forced to drop out in only her second semester.
+Treasure opted to enrol at the University of British Columbia, but once again ran into trouble because of her Crohn's, and was forced to drop out in only her second semester.

 "When I was first diagnosed I was pretty stubborn about it.
 I didn't really understand Crohn's, I just knew I was sick.
 And coming from an athletics background it's always mind over matter, so I just believed if I thought hard enough that I was a healthy person that I would be a healthy person.
 I didn't take my medication properly, and that would put me straight into hospital."